jfcslc801/sequelizedBurger/README.md

 #### University of Utah Coding Bootcamp.

 # Overview
-Eat-Da-Burger! is a burger logger created with MySQL, Node, Express, Handlebars and a homemade ORM.
+Eat-Da-Burger! is a burger logger created with MySQL, Node, Express, and Handlebars.
 Followed the MVC design pattern; used Node and MySQL to query and route data in the app, and used Handlebars to generate the HTML.

 # Getting Started